AlchemistYe/alchemistye.github.io/_pages/about.md

 About Me
 ======
 I am a first-year master student majored in CS in Shanghai Jiao Tong University, under the supervision of Prof. [Chihao Zhang](http://chihaozhang.com/).
 From September 2023 to now, the range of my research most lies in multi-armed bandits (**MAB**) problem and online learning.
-And I have learnt some basic knowledge about high-dimensional probability and stochastic differential equation **(SDE)**.
+And I have learnt some basic knowledge about high-dimensional probability and stochastic differential equation.
 I have got fully prepared for the exploration of new areas.